werterhalimi/werterhalimi/README.md

 - 👋 Hi, I’m @werterhalimi
 - 👀 I’m interested in tech in general (C, Java, JS, python, etc)
-- 🌱 I’m currently learning C and soon C++
+- 🌱 I’m currently learning C and C++
 - 💞️ I’m looking to collaborate on nothing currently I am focusing on 42
 - 📫 How to reach me shai.halimi@gmail.com